yoni206/ar-class-2024-hw3/README.md

 ## Details about Question 1
 ### How to Implement?
 The solver should be implemented in `uf_solver.py`.
-The main functionality should be implemented in `flat_cube_uf_solver`.
+The main functionality should be implemented in `uf_solver`.
 Of course, using helper functions for modularity is recommended.
-`flat_cube_uf_solver` is currently a dummy implementation: it only verifies that the formula is indeed a flat cube, and then returns True.

 Notice that `uf_solver.py` imports utility functions from `utils.py`.
 Feel free to use the them, as well as any other function from `utils.py`.
 Functions from `pysmt` are also imported, feel free to use them as well as any other function from `pysmt`.

+### The Expected Output
+If the formula is sat, just print `sat` to the screen.
+Otherwise, print `unsat`, following by a separating line `----`, and then print the list of literals that were actually used to find out that the formula is unsatisfiable -- each literal in a separate line (the file `uf_solver.py` already has code to do this printing).
+For example, if the input formula is `x=y/\z=w/\f(x)!=f(y)`, then depending on the derivation that you found, it could be that you never relied on `z=w`.
+In that case, print only the first and last literals.
+If your derivation happened to use z=w (e.g. for a redundant TOP-LEVEL application), then it will also be included in the output.

+You should aim that for at least some inputs, the output is a strict subset of the input.

 ### How to Run?
 This is how your implementation should be called: